 You can’t spend your trip running on fumes.
 (Or sugar, though I’ve tried that.)
 Making sure you stay hydrated and fueled at all times will keep your strength levels up in ways that you can see, and in ways that you can’t.
 I carry a water bottle wherever I go and I take little sips of water regularly.
 Additionally, travel is all around unpredictable and sometimes finding a healthy meal when you need one is difficult.
 I like keeping an energy bar in my day bag for moments when I need fuel but the only food nearby is a popcorn stand.

-I am guilty of not drinking enough water because I’d rather not worry about hunting down a restroom in an unfamiliar places.
+I am also guilty of not drinking enough water because I’d rather not worry about hunting down restrooms in unfamiliar places.
 To help with this, there are apps you can download such as Flush that help you locate restrooms on the fly.

 This (hopefully) won’t be the last trip you ever go on.
 Instead of running yourself into the ground trying to see and do everything, plan a lighter schedule of activities.
 Give yourself more time to enjoy the scenery, rest and relax when you need to, and get excited for all the activities you get to do next time.